SESMG/SESMG/docs/index.rst

    :alt: Transformer_Graph
    :align: center

-   Graph of the energy system, which is created by entering the example components
+   Graph of the energy system, which is created by entering the example components.
+By the input of the storage-sheet one storage has been created.

 Links
 ^^^^^